zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 in `platform/ext/<TARGET_NAME>.cmake` based on the target capabilities or needs.
 The list of SST services flags are:

- - `ENABLE_SECURE_STORAGE`: this flag allows to compile in/out the secure storage service.
  - `SST_ENCRYPTION`: this flag allows to enable/disable encryption option to encrypt the secure storage data.
  - `SST_CREATE_FLASH_LAYOUT`: this flag indicates that it is required to